CATroutman/CATroutman/README.md

 ---

 ## Interests
-When I am not coding, I'm enjoy watching a Liverpool FC game, playing video games, or reading (probably The Lord of the Rings again).
+When I am not coding, I enjoy watching Liverpool FC games, playing video games, or reading (probably The Lord of the Rings again).